 Keyboard ALT + g to toggle grid overlay

-Over the last decade, Building Information Modeling (BIM) has transformed design and construction projects, helping to drive decreases in time and cost from the building process.
+Over the last two decades, Building Information Modeling (BIM) has transformed design and construction projects, helping to save time and cost from the building process.
 BIM not only allows design and construction teams to work more efficiently, but it allows them to capture the data they create during the process to benefit operations and maintenance activities.
 Governments around the world have noticed its advantages, and increasingly are mandating the use of BIM on public projects.
 This is why BIM mandates are increasing across the globe.

 Private industry wants to realize the benefits of BIM on projects, and it’s easy to understand why.
 BIM helps project teams explore designs before they’re built.
 The intelligent 3D models and data that drive the BIM process make critical aspects of projects, such as coordination, communication and collaboration, easier.
 Better visualization of projects speeds up approvals.
 The proactive sustainability analysis that BIM enables also reduces environmental impact.

 Making the move

 All over the world, design and construction firms that have yet to adopt BIM are planning their move.
 Many of these firms worry that their ability to compete will suffer if they don’t make the transition soon.
 But some firms are also concerned that adopting BIM will prove difficult and disruptive.
 This could be holding them back, or leading them to over-plan their moves.

 At Autodesk, we’ve talked to many firms about how they successfully adopted BIM.
 While there’s no one right way, we’ve identified 10 common steps that help to both accelerate the process and reduce the disruption that can accompany change.

 Designate one or two people to learn more about how BIM will affect the way your team works.
 For instance, in the 2D world, many firms leave the details to the later stages of the design process.
 With BIM, many design details need to be worked out much earlier.